 While there’s nothing wrong with treating yourself from time to time, it opens the door for lifestyle inflation to creep in.
-This happens a lot and my neighbor’s story is just one out of millions out there.
+This happens a lot, and my neighbor’s story is just one out of millions out there.

 What Is Lifestyle Inflation?

 Lifestyle inflation refers to increasing your spending (and thus, lifestyle) when your income increases.
-Common examples could be upgrading your home when you get a better job or a raise, or even going to out to eat more once you start making more.
+Typical examples could be upgrading your home when you get a better job or a raise, or even going to out to eat more once you start making more.

 The problem is that lifestyle inflation often steers people to overspend.
 Others are likely to inflate their lifestyle even when they really can’t meet the expense.